chinnichaitanya/spellwise/README.md

 - Edit-distance, [Hall and Dowling (1980)](https://dl.acm.org/doi/10.1145/356827.356830) (based on [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) algorithm)
 - Editex, [Zobel and Dart (1996)](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.18.2138&rep=rep1&type=pdf) (for suggesting phonetically similar words)
 - Caverphone 1.0 and Caverphone 2.0 [David Hood (2002)](https://caversham.otago.ac.nz/files/working/ctp060902.pdf) (to identify English names which sound phonetically similar)
+- QWERTY Keyboard layout Typographic based correction algorithm (Typox), inspired from [Ahmad, Indrayana, Wibisono, and Ijtihadie (2017)](https://ieeexplore.ieee.org/document/8257147).
+This implementation might not be the exact one specified in the paper since it is not available to read for free.

 All the above algorithms use an underlying [Trie](https://en.wikipedia.org/wiki/Trie) based dictionary for efficient storage and fast computation!
 The implementations of both Edit-distance and Editex algorithms are inspired from the amazing article [Fast and Easy Levenshtein distance using a Trie, by Steve Hanov](http://stevehanov.ca/blog/?id=114).